Skarsnik/QUsb2snes/docs/index.md

 ## Linux

-For now you will have to compile the source yourself, see the `LinuxREADME.md` file to how to do it.
+You are likely to have to compile the source yourself if you are not using one of the distribution listed bellow.
+See the `LinuxREADME.md` file to how to do it.

+### Debian based distrubution: Debian, Ubuntu, Mint...
+Follow the instruction at (https://debian.nyo.fr) to add a repository with up to date QUsb2Snes releases.

 ### Arch Linux
 There now exists a PKGBUILD for the upstream version of QUsb2Snes which also provides QFile2Snes (https://aur.archlinux.org/packages/qusb2snes-git/)